Stablecoin payment intents API guide

 - Token, chain, amount, and confirmation details.

-- Manual review or mismatch reason when something needs attention.
+- Review or mismatch reason when something needs attention.

 FAQ